- Updated April 14, 2026

 3. Brand Popularity

-High-demand brands like Dexcom, FreeStyle, and OneTouch have active resale value even with short windows.
+High-demand brands like Dexcom, FreeStyle, and OneTouch are commonly evaluated even with short windows.

 Low-demand or generic strips may not be accepted close to expiry.